-The DS5000/240 TURBOchannel runs on the 25-MHz memory system clock and so has a maximum peak bandwidth of 100 MB/s.
-The overheads that the simple TURBOchannel DMA protocol imposes on the raw bandwidth are relatively small.
-Using the maximum 128-word DMA block size, and taking memory latencies and software overheads into account, DS5000/240 can sustain average TURBOchannel DMA transfer rates approaching 80 MB/s.
+In DMA transactions, the TURBOchannel option transfers data between its own buffers and system memory in blocks of up to 128 words, at one word per memory cycle, yielding a 50 MB/s peak absolute bandwidth.
+The overheads that the simple TURBOchannel protocol imposes on the raw bandwidth are relatively small.
+Using the maximum 128-word DMA block size, and taking memory latencies and software overheads into account, the Personal DECstation can sustain average TURBOchannel DMA transfer rates approaching 40 MB/s.